return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-fence_c.rst

     Initialize a custom fence.

-    :param struct dma_fence \*fence:
+    :param fence:
-        [in]    the fence to initialize
+        the fence to initialize

-    :param const struct dma_fence_ops \*ops:
+    :type fence: struct dma_fence \*

+    :param ops:
-        [in]    the dma_fence_ops for operations on this fence
+        the dma_fence_ops for operations on this fence
+    :type ops: const struct dma_fence_ops \*

-    :param spinlock_t \*lock:
+    :param lock:
-        [in]    the irqsafe spinlock to use for locking this fence
+        the irqsafe spinlock to use for locking this fence
+    :type lock: spinlock_t \*

-    :param u64 context:
+    :param context:
-        [in]    the execution context this fence is run on
+        the execution context this fence is run on
+    :type context: u64

-    :param unsigned seqno:
+    :param seqno:
-        [in]    a linear increasing sequence number for this context
+        a linear increasing sequence number for this context
+    :type seqno: unsigned

 .. _`dma_fence_init.description`: